 If you have a new kitten or are thinking about getting a new kitten – congratulations!
 You are on your way to a lot of love…and a lot of questions.
 Dr. Kobi Johnson of BoosterPet answers some frequently asked questions to make this journey as joyful and stress-free as possible.
+Here are some tips for raising a happy, healthy kitten!

 Which vaccinations do you recommend for kittens?